 How to use the eSlate

-The process for voting hasn't changed, just the device you are using to vote.
-When you go to the polls, you will still show your ID and sign next to your name on the voter's sign-in log as always.
-Once you have signed, instead of receiving your punch card, you will receive a piece of paper with a four digit number on it.
-You then take the piece of paper with you to any one of the voting booths.
-You will then enter the four digit number into the eSlate™, the correct ballot will appear, and you will then vote the ballot.
+When you go to the polls, you will show your ID and sign next to your name on the voter's sign-in log.
+Once you have signed in, you will receive a piece of paper with a four digit number on it.
+Take the piece of paper with you to any one of the voting booths and enter the four digit number into the eSlate™; the correct ballot will appear, and you will then vote the ballot.